docker-flow/docker-flow-proxy/articles/swarm-mode.md

 curl "$(docker-machine ip node-1):8080/v1/docker-flow-proxy/reconfigure?serviceName=go-demo&servicePath=/demo&port=8080"
 ```

 That's it.
 All we had to do is send an HTTP request to `reconfigure` the proxy.
 The `serviceName` query contains the name of the service we want to integrate with the proxy.
 The `servicePath` is the unique URL that identifies the service.
 Finally, the `port` should match the internal port of the service.
+Please note that it does not matter which server we hit with the request.
+The routing mesh will make sure that it is redirected to the destination container.

 The output of the reconfigure request is as follows (formatted for better readability).